KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/samsara-nirvana-orientation.md

 ---

+## 🧭 Stewardship, Embodiment, and the Path of Return

 Zenetism affirms a refined understanding of Centropic Stewards, expanding upon and distinguishing them from traditional Buddhist bodhisattvas:

 ### Centropic Steward